 PUNISHMENT FOR SIN

 If we cannot believe in a God who loves us enough to die for us Himself in Jesus Christ, then hopefully it will help some of us to remember God promises vengeance on every enemy.
 Terrorism will not go unavenged.
 Sex-slavery will not go unavenged.
-God sees everything and everyone and He hears the calls of those in need of His help.
+God sees everything and everyone and He hears the calls of those in need.
 He has not gone remiss, He still loves us with an everlasting love.
-He loves us enough to let us suffer when He knows He can help us grow as individuals because of the pain, and He loves us enough to be silent at times, allowing us to be aware of our need for Him so we will remember He is a good God when we come running into His open arms.
+He loves us enough to let us suffer when He knows He can help us grow as individuals through of the pain, and He loves us enough to be silent at times, allowing us to be aware of our need for Him so we will remember He is a good God when we come running into His open arms.

 THE TRUE NATURE OF FAITH

-For those of us solely seeking empirical evidence of God in order to prove His existence, we forget faith does not require sight, and we demand God prove Himself while we justify our own actions with a morality undefined by anyone but ourselves and a culture as subjective as all the rest.
-If we do not choose to see the world and look at people through the eyes of God, as we are intended to through faith in Christ—then we will continue to define our lives and ourselves from a limited plane of justification; telling ourselves our subjective justification is legitimate without so much as admitting we are no different from the rest of society telling itself it knows best because “it just does.”
+For those of us solely seeking empirical evidence of God in order to prove His existence, we forget faith does not require sight, and we contradictorily demand God prove Himself while we justify our own actions with a morality undefined by anyone but ourselves and a culture as subjective as all the rest.
+If we do not choose to see the world and look at people through the eyes of God, as we are intended to through faith in Christ—then we will continue to define our lives and ourselves from a limited plane of justification; telling ourselves our justification is legitimate without admitting we are no different from the rest of society telling itself it knows best because “it just does.”
 Without properly contending the source of morality, who can truly define good or bad?
 And if we cannot distinguish between good or bad, how can we argue over the existence of a loving God based on whether or not He is good in relation to His ability to love?
 Truly, if we cannot cross this line without stuttering and stammering, can we really point our fingers at the idea of God and reject Him when we can’t even understand our own argument?

 From this article, I would like you to consider the questions posed and carefully examine your current position.
 The end result could help you understand why your stance on faith in Jesus does or does not make sense, and why.
 My hope is that with some introspection, prayer, and open-mindedness, you will allow yourself to see these perspectives from a new light, and in so doing, become aware of why you believe what you believe with a stronger sense of peace and confidence.
 If you have any questions or thoughts you’d feel comfortable sharing, please write in the comments below and I will respond as promptly as I can.
 I would love to hear from you!